grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

     **Make sure to replace the placeholder with the name of the buckets you created earlier.**

-1. Create the IAM policy using the AWS CLI:
+2. Create the IAM policy using the AWS CLI:
+    **Make sure to replace the placeholders with the names of the buckets you created earlier.**
     ```bash
     aws iam create-policy --policy-name LokiS3AccessPolicy --policy-document file://loki-s3-policy.json
     ```

-1. Create a trust policy document named `trust-policy.json` with the following content:
+3. Create a trust policy document named `trust-policy.json` with the following content:

     ```json
     {